wafibismail/exploring-python/pyopengl/README.md

 ### Turtle & IFS (Iterated Function System)
 Experiment with a self-coded (guided by lab instructions) turtle graphics to produce fractal patterns.

+### Mesh
+Explore meshes; I've excluded the model files (cube, granny & donut) as these have huge file sizes